 Dr. Atkinson’s past research primarily focused on the role of alternative media in western activism.
 Specifically, his research illustrated the ways in which activists utilized alternative media to construct contexts for communicative resistance.
 Over the years, he has interviewed numerous activists and alternative media producers affiliated with a variety of different causes: anti-war, Tea Party, indigenous rights, and more.
-Recently, Dr. Atkinson’s research interests have turned to the exploration of communicative practices utilized by people in efforts to reclaim lost spaces and places.
-His research has explored the use of interactive media in the construction of alternative cityscape, camouflaging practices that hide insensitive representations in museums, and the role of historical markers in the construction of overlapping cityscapes.
+In addition, Dr. Atkinson’s research has also explored communicative practices utilized by activists in efforts to reclaim lost spaces and places.
+More recently, his research has demonstrated the increasing role that alternative and activist media have on mainstream political communication in the United States.

 Ph.D.
 Communication, University of Missouri-Columbia